 What Are Moltbots (OpenClaw)?

-OpenClaw is an open-source autonomous AI agent that runs locally on your device and performs real-world tasks.
-Unlike chatbots that only respond to questions, OpenClaw takes action: browsing the web, scheduling calendar entries, sending emails, making purchases, and managing files—all autonomously.
+OpenClaw (formerly “Moltbots”) is an open-source autonomous AI agent that runs locally and performs real-world tasks using tools (browser actions, messaging, files, calendars, etc.).
+Unlike chatbots that only answer questions, OpenClaw takes action and can persist context across sessions via memory.

 The naming history tells a story.
 Originally “Clawdbot,” Anthropic sent a trademark request (the similarity to “Claude” was obvious).
 Steinberger renamed it “Moltbot”—a reference to lobsters molting their shells to grow.
-When the community started calling the agents “Moltbots” collectively, he embraced “OpenClaw” as the official project name, keeping the crustacean theme that had already become part of the culture.
+When the community started calling the agents “Moltbots” collectively, he embraced “OpenClaw” as the official project name.

 How Moltbots Work